kousathanas/simsfs/README.md

   Features:
   Demography: 1-epoch or 2-epoch population changes
-  Selection: only single s due to computational constraints (see Multi_gen for more complex selection types, this uses pre-computed tables for the allele frequency vector).
+  Selection: only single s due to computational constraints (see Multi_DFE_gen for more complex selection types, this uses pre-computed tables for generating the allele frequency vector).

   Compilation:
   use makefile or compile as